 While the university has many open initiatives that contribute to the field of smart cities, AUSC is not an alternative.
 They’re rather an open forum where these already existing efforts meet and foster new approaches.

 Smart cities as a field challenge the sector-based thinking culture that has shaped modern development planning.
 Ranges across all the public sectors, for example – from energy to culture, from business to health, and from media to architecture.
 It is a true – open domain that requires comprehensive efforts to understand all the Smart Cities’ circumstances.

 The “city” term is a very general expression.
 While urban development is often seen as a precursor for or structuring force in larger dynamics of culture planning.
 Smart is broad.
-A somewhat ill-defined term which refers to social and technological qualities.
-All rounded under the phenomena and systems under the Smart City umbrella.
+A somewhat ill-defined term that refers to social and technological qualities.
+All are rounded under the phenomena and systems under the Smart City umbrella.

 The Smart City project of UASC contributes to the university’s efforts within research, education, and policy development.
-It helps with partnerships development – both – nationally, at the EU-level, as well as internationally.
+It helps with partnerships development – both – nationally, at the EU level, as well as internationally.
 Aarhus University, by the AUSC project, makes them and their resources available to the entire university.